arm/remoteproc-runtime/docs/DEVELOPMENT.md

 ⚠️ Recent versions of Docker have an issue, where `Error response from daemon: bind-mount...` is returned when invoking the runtime.
 This is being investigated, for now you can use `--network=host` as an argument to `docker` command.
 Similar, but checkpoint related problem is described [on containerd GitHub](https://github.com/containerd/containerd/issues/12141).

-1. **Build and install the shim with custom root**
+1. **Build and install the shim and runtime with custom root**

     ```bash
+    go build ./cmd/containerd-shim-remoteproc-v1
     go build -ldflags "-X github.com/Arm-Debug/remoteproc-runtime/internal/rootpath.prefix=/tmp/test-root" \
-        ./cmd/containerd-shim-remoteproc-v1
+        ./cmd/remoteproc-runtime
     ```

-    See "Install the shim" in [Usage Guide](USAGE.md).
+    See "Install the shim and runtime" in [Usage Guide](USAGE.md).

 1. **Build the test image**